gold star for USAHOF

 Kirk Buchner, "The Committee Chairman", is the owner and operator of the site.
 Kirk can be contacted at [email protected] .

-Houston was inducted into the Pro Football Hall of Fame and is also a member of the NFL 75th and 100th Anniversary Teams.
+DeLamielleure was inducted into the Pro Football Hall of Fame in 2003 and is a member of both the Browns Ring of Honor and Bills Wall of Fame.